 - All power tools should be unplugged when they are not in use.
 If you have battery-powered tools, remove the batteries before storing them.

 - Keep sharp or pointed tools in their designated cabinets and always keep the cabinets locked.
-Here are some tips on how to organise your shed.
+Here are some tips on how to organize your shed.

 - Make sure that the shed has no big cracks or gaps in the walls.
 Your children might squeeze inside through these openings.
 Kids are curious and might just test some tools themselves, even if you had warned them.
 Stray animals may also enter the shed through such openings.